 3. Follow the trend for inky shades in your kitchen

-This peaceful, barely-there grey paint colour on the walls is called Brushed Buckle by Dulux.
-It has a warming tones to make it welcoming but is light enough to create an illusion of space – ideal if your kitchen is small and on the dark side.
+This peaceful, barely-there grey paint color on the walls is called Brushed Buckle by Dulux.
+It has warming tones to make it welcoming but is light enough to create an illusion of space – ideal if your kitchen is small and on the dark side.
 The units trim is called Rail Cloth and adds an extra interesting element to the scheme, while the middle section is painted in Pure Brilliant White.

-5. Let the cabinets take centre stage
+5. Let the cabinets take center stage

 Traditional style cabinetry suits the painted look perfectly.
-Shaker-style units lend themselves to a splash of colour just as well as very contemporary, high-gloss cupboards, so don't be afraid to embrace a new shade.
+Shaker-style units lend themselves to a splash of color just as well as very contemporary, high-gloss cupboards, so don't be afraid to embrace a new shade.

-6. Keep it simple with white paint
+6. Keep it simple with white kitchen paint

 7. Make a kitchen island the focal point